Best Marriage & Family Therapy (MFT) Degree Programs in Connecticut 2026

 • Full-time study option

-Central Connecticut State University's Advanced Official Certificate Program in School-Based Marriage and Family Therapy delivers specialized training for post-graduate professionals pursuing state certification.
-This 12-credit program emphasizes marriage and family therapy within educational environments, covering counseling ethics, family dynamics, and school-based interventions.
-It includes two practicum seminars and requires the Praxis I exam for provisional educator certification, preparing graduates for professional practice in school settings.
+Central Connecticut State University's Advanced Official Certificate Program in School-Based Marriage and Family Therapy is designed for post-graduate professionals pursuing state certification.
+This specialized 12-credit program focuses exclusively on marriage and family therapy within educational settings, offering targeted training in counseling ethics, family dynamics, and school-based interventions.
+The program includes two practicum seminars and prepares students for the Praxis I exam, leading to a provisional educator certificate.
+This certificate program emphasizes professional development for those seeking to integrate therapeutic practices into school environments.

 • 12 Total Credit Hours